KrakeIO/truesight_protocol/readme.md

 ```

 #### File directories
-- programs - location of the smart contracts
+- programs: location of the smart contracts
-- tests - location of the clients
+- tests: location of the clients